kevinboone/vlc-server/docs/REST-API.md

 Clear the playlist.
 If something is playing, it will contine to play until the end.
 The playback will continue from the start of any new playlist items.

+## list-albums

+    /api/list-albums?where=[where clause]

+List all albums in the database that match the where clause.
+If there is no where clause, return a list of all albums.

+## list-artists

+    /api/list-artists?where=[where clause]

+List all artists in the database that match the where clause.
+If there is no where clause, return a list of all artists.

+## list-composers

+    /api/list-composers?where=[where clause]

+List all composers in the database that match the where clause.
+If there is no where clause, return a list of all composers.

 ## list-dirs